Author: Veronica Roth

 Genre: Science Fiction (Young Adult)

 About the book: It’s a short story collection with black and white artwork throughout that complements the text.

-I received a free copy from Hachette in exchange for an honest review.
+I received an advanced review copy from HarperCollins in exchange for an honest review.

 Do you have an arc or galley I should read?
 Check out my Book Review Policy.

 Feel free to add me as a friend on Goodreads to keep up with what I’m reading.

 This post contains affiliate links to Book Depository.
 If you make a purchase through them, I earn a small commission at no extra cost to you.
 Thanks!